Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

-It should be noted here that since we focus our parameter scan on the parameter regions in which $h_{95}$ is coupled sufficiently strongly to the gauge bosons and fermions in order to be the origin of the excesses, we enforced an upper limit of $c_{h_2 VV} \leq 0.9$ (see \citere{Biekotter:2022jyr} for details).
-We use the public code \texttt{ScannerS}~\cite{Coimbra:2013qq, Muhlleitner:2016mzt,Muhlleitner:2020wwk}, which scans the parameters randomly over the given range and applies the theoretical and experimental constraints discussed in \refse{sec:constraints}.
-However, we modified the routines for the check against the EWPO in order to select points within the $2\,\si$ ranges of the new CDF measurement, \refeq{cdf-new}.
-We only take into account points which fulfill (with $\De\MWCDFnew = 0.0094 \gev$, see \refeq{cdf-new}),
+It should be noted here that we focus our parameter scan on the parameter regions where $h_{95}$, corresponding to $h_1$, has a sufficiently large coupling to the gauge bosons and fermions so that it can give rise to the excesses that were observed in the Higgs searches near $95\gev$.
+Since $h_{95}$ obtains its couplings to fermions and gauge bosons as a result of the mixing with the state $h_2$ that we identify with the observed Higgs boson $h_{125}$, we imposed an upper limit of $c_{h_2 VV} \leq 0.9$ (see \citere{Biekotter:2022jyr} for details).
+We use the public code \texttt{ScannerS}~\cite{Coimbra:2013qq, Muhlleitner:2016mzt,Muhlleitner:2020wwk}, which scans the parameters randomly over the given range and applies the theoretical and experimental constraints discussed in \refse{sec:constraints} (where we modified the routines for the check against the EWPO).
+We select parameter points with $\MWNTHDM$ within the $2\,\si$ confidence-interval of the new CDF measurement given in \refeq{cdf-new}.
+We thus only take into account points which fulfill